julianlk522/FITM/README.md

 ## Todos:

--Change "Add Tag" when you already have a tag for that link
-    -(probably will involve adding IsTagged to all link queries) -Allow http in AddLink handler
+-Allow http in AddLink handler
 -Update submit new link page to use TagCategory component and form a la EditTag component -Treasure Map skip to each main section (sidebar)